 The CQC is the independent regulator of health and adult social care in England.
-They monitor, inspect and regulate services to make sure they meet the Fundamental Standards.
-These are a set of regulations that care providers in England are obliged to meet.
+Currently 64% of care service providers in England are registered with the CQC.
+This includes:

 - care home services with nursing

 - supported living services

 Most providers require a Registered Manager who is responsible for the quality of care that is provided by the service.
 Only the CQC can decide who is appropriate to be a Registered Manager but Skills for Care resources explain what qualifications are usually accepted.

 The CQC products a range of guidance and their provider handbooks explain more about how they regulate, inspect and rate adult social care services.
 Their Provider Guides are aimed at different types of services and can be accessed from the CQC website here.

 If you’re setting up a new care organisation in England or changing an existing service you need to contact the CQC to see if your service has to be registered.
 You can do this via the Care Quality Commission website or Helpline 03000 616161.